 I painted both of those samples on the wall and in the end we went with the combination of Young Gazelle and Tempered Allspice as our custom paint color.
 The browns with the gray undertones were just too much on the cool side for us.

-Once the color choice was finally made we started prepping the room for painting.
+Once the color choice was finally made, we started prepping the room for painting.
 I wrote a post on the 10 steps to prepping a room for painting when we painted the first bedroom and you can find it here.

 We painted the ceiling, closet, doors, and trim….everything.

 The ceiling paint had a gray tint to it when hubby rolled it on.
-I noticed this in the first bedroom we painted and I was a little scared until I realized the ceiling paint dried to white.
+I noticed this in the first bedroom we painted and I was a little scared until I realized the ceiling paint had dried to white.
 I guess the gray tint is so you can see what you've painted and what you haven’t.

 The JTS always does the rolling of the walls and ceiling and I do the trim and cutting in.
 I don’t want anyone to look too closely at the line where the walls meet the ceiling.
 It’s a mess in some spots.
 My paint line is not nice and straight and when I tried to make the paint lines cleaner and straighter, they usually ended up more of a mess.
 So I gave up.

-I guess the line where the wall and ceiling meet is not nice and straight and of course there have been many coats of paint over the years and there are small imperfections in this area.
+I guess the line where the wall and ceiling meet is not nice and straight and of course, there have been many coats of paint over the years and there are small imperfections in this area.

 The ceiling/wall line isn’t something we naturally look at anyway when entering a room.
-In this case that’s a good thing.
+In this case, that’s a good thing.

 That’s the story of the brown custom paint color and the bedroom makeover.
 The post about decorating the brown master bedroom is here.